The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Securing Building Approvals and Certification

 Once development consent is granted, building certification and construction approval allow work to commence.
 A private certifier or council will review your final plans to issue a Construction Certificate permitting work to start.
+This final review ensures the duplex plans comply with all relevant standards and requirements for residential zones before the building process begins.
+Once construction is complete, property developers can look forward to the benefits of dual income streams from the two separate units.
+This can justify the costs of obtaining approval for more housing diversity.

 You must appoint a Principal Certifying Authority (PCA) to inspect, audit and sign off on all stages of construction.
 The PCA confirms compliance with building codes and development consent conditions.